Lessay Abbey, a jewel of Norman Romanesque architecture

 Its impressive dimensions (16m high and 44m long) have turned it since its construction into a religious landmark.

-Lessay Abbey's glory days
+Lessay Abbey's heydays

 The monastery thrived for the next 2 centuries under the protection of the kings of France and England and the popes of Rome; it reached its peak in the 12th and 13th century.